jeffersonmourak/pyTerm/readme.md

 #plugins

-A plugin is a Python file, placed inside `plugin/` directory, this file must have a class with the name of the file,
+A plugin is a Python file, placed inside `plugin/` directory, this file must have a class with the name of the file.

 Example: If the file is `plugin.py`, it must have a class `plugin` defined as follows: